orsoromeo/jet-leg/README.md

 ## Troubleshooting

-- if CVXOPT is not found even after trying the pip-installation, we then suggest to try install the version 1.1.4 of CVXOPT using Synaptic or to clone and install it manually after building.
+- Jet-leg has been tested using Python 3.8.17 and Docker;
-- Note: delete every previous installation of cvxopt that is in the system using locate cvxopt (after sudo updatedb)
+- If CVXOPT is not found even after trying the pip-installation, we then suggest to try install the version 1.1.4 of CVXOPT using Synaptic or to clone and install it manually after building.
+Note: delete every previous installation of cvxopt that is in the system using locate cvxopt (after sudo updatedb)

 ## See also